BZBI, where you belong

 This committee works with the Executive Director to maintain the condition of our facilities, recommending improvement projects to maintain the building and premises.
 It formulates rules and regulations for the use of rooms, and advises on custodial and other service personnel.

-Eileen Dwell, Chair, Community Committee
+Seyna Abel, Chair, Community Committee

 This committee develops a year-round program of social and cultural activities for the congregation and community.